 Additionally, due to volatility of insurance costs, this program will require that the cost of insurance be underwritten at either \$1,500 per unit per annum ("PUPA") (absent other documentation), or the documented amount of likely insurance costs in the Application.
-For purposes of the Insurance Reserve (see §7.1.4, Insurance Reserve Requirements), insurance at \$1,500 PUPA or the documented amount in the Application, will serve as the Baseline Insurance Amount.
+For purposes of the Insurance Reserve (see §7.4.4, Insurance Reserve Requirements), insurance at \$1,500 PUPA or the documented amount in the Application, will serve as the Baseline Insurance Amount.

-Documentation in the Application, when proposing an amount higher or lower than the \$1,500 PUPA standard, must include a letter from the Insurance Broker estimating the cost.
-Such letters must state that this cost reflects the insurance pricing adjustment corresponding to the FORTIFIED Gold standard.23
+Documentation in the Application, when proposing an amount higher or lower than the \$1,500 PUPA standard, must include a letter from the Insurance Broker estimating the cost and establishing that the proposed coverages meet requirements.
+Such letters must also state that this cost reflects the insurance pricing adjustment (if any) corresponding to the FORTIFIED Gold standard.